bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 As they say, "Nothing is faster than no code" and the same applies to automatic memory management.
 Every object allocation also has a variable recycle cost.
 Allocation generally is low overhead as it happens once, except for the use case where there's no free object slots on the Ruby heap and a major GC is triggered as a result.

-A major drawback of this limited segregation of OLD vs YOUNG is that many transient objects are in fact promoted to oldgen for large contexts like a Rails request.
+A major drawback of this limited segregation of OLD vs YOUNG is that **many transient objects are in fact promoted to oldgen for large contexts like a Rails request**.
 These long lived objects eventually become unexpected "memory leaks".
 These transient objects can be conceptually classified as of "medium lifetime" as they need to stick around for the duration of a request.
 There's however a large probability that a minor GC would run during request lifetime, promoting young objects to oldgen, effectively increasing their lifetime to well beyond the end a request.
 This situation can only be revisited during a major GC which runs infrequently and sweeps both old and newgen.

-Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
-And subsequent too fast promotion from young to old generation.
+**Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
+And subsequent too fast promotion from young to old generation.**

 *In our next post we will explore how you'd approach tuning the Ruby GC for Rails applications, balancing tradeoffs of speed and memory*